 The text below will tell you what you need to know to stay competitive in today’s online market.
 We’ve collected the most interesting and relevant online marketing data from reputable sources like Statista, Accenture, Gartner, Clutch, Pew Research, and a variety of government websites.
 With this up-to-date information, you can get a better idea of what to expect from online marketing in the near future.

-- The most successful marketers spend 40% of their total marketing budget on content marketing.
+- The marketing executives of some of the most successful companies spend an average of more than 21% of their marketing budget on advertising.

-- Altimeter finds 70% of marketers lack an integrated, consistent content strategy.
+- 70% of marketers lack an integrated content strategy.

 Digital and alternative media such as smart-technology advertising, micro-influencer marketing, and video advertising are increasingly successful at converting leads.
 Any business operating in the current global economic climate ought to tune in and learn how to leverage this technology.
 Digital advertising includes email marketing, social media marketing, SEO, social PPC, content marketing, and display marketing.
 For businesses who know what they are doing, this digital advertising revenue is worth every penny.